deepsense-ai/seahorse/docs/examples.md

 1. Create an empty workflow
    * Go to <a target="_blank" href="{{ site.SEAHORSE_EDITOR_ADDRESS }}">Seahorse Editor</a> and click **New workflow**
-   * Put <code>machinelearning1</code> in the **Name** section - setting a meaningful name will help when looking for a workflow in workflow list
+   * Put <code>machinelearning1</code> in the **Name** section - setting a meaningful name will help when looking for a workflow in the workflow list
    * Press the **create** button

 2. Set the source of your data
    * Drag [Read DataFrame](operations/read_dataframe.html) operation to your canvas
-   * Click on **Read DataFrame** operation - menu on the right will show its parameters
+   * Click on **Read DataFrame** operation - menu on the right to show its parameters
    * Put <code>https://seahorse.deepsense.io/_static/transactions.csv</code> in the **SOURCE**
      parameter - once executed, the dataset will be downloaded from that location